How to Download Images from Google Docs3 Easy Methods to Save Images from a Google Document in 2024

 You’ve got a bunch of images in Google Docs that you want to download to your computer.
 Enter today’s guide about how to download images from Google Docs.

-Maybe the images you want are essential for a blog post you’ve written as a draft in Google Docs—or even a plan for a new business idea that you’re working on.
-The only problem is, you can’t figure out how to download the images.
-When you right-click on the image, there’s no “Save image” option.
+Maybe the images you want are essential for a blog post you’ve written as a draft in Google Docs—or even a plan for a new business idea you’re working on.
+The only problem is you can’t figure out how to download the images.
+There’s no “Save image” option when you right-click on the image.
 Uhhhhh…

 You feel like you’re missing something obvious.
-Surely it must be possible to download images from Google Docs?
+Surely, it is possible to download images from Google Docs.

 Don’t worry, it is!
-And it’s not too difficult, either—though it isn’t as obvious as one would hope.
-So, without delay let’s take a look at 3 easy methods you can use to save an image from Google Docs right now.
+And it’s not too difficult, though it isn’t as apparent as one would hope.
+So, without delay, let’s look at three easy methods to save an image from Google Docs.

 How to Download Images from Google Docs (3 Easy Ways)